kumahq/kuma-website/app/docs/dev/security/api-server-auth.md

 ### Token revocation

-Kuma doesn't keep the list of issued tokens.
+{{site.mesh_product_name}} doesn't keep the list of issued tokens.
 To invalidate the token, you can add it to a revocation list.
 Every user token has its own ID.
 As you saw in the previous section, it's available in payload under `jti` key.
 To revoke tokens, specify list of revoked IDs separated by `,` and store it as `GlobalSecret` named `user-token-revocations`